St. Louis Brain Injury Attorney

 - Mental anguish

-While economic losses are tangible and easily calculated, non-economic losses are sometimes even more damaging to those who’ve suffered a brain injury.
+While economic losses are tangible and easily calculated, non-economic losses are sometimes even more damaging to those who’ve suffered a traumatic brain injury.
 Injured victims deserve compensation for both types of significant damages.

 Who Can Be Held Liable for a Brain Injury?